-^{}The amount of cash and short-term deposits at banks as at 31 December 2016 was EUR 21 651 thousand (2015: EUR 52 511 thousand).
-As at 31 December 2016, the Group has had an overdraft facility agreed with the banks on the current accounts in the amount of EUR 20 000 thousand (2015: EUR 20 000 thousand).
-As at 31 December 2016, the Group can freely dispose with cash and cash equivalents.
+As at 31 December 2017, the Company has an overdraft facility agreed with the banks on its current accounts in the amount of EUR 0 thousand (2016: EUR 20 000 thousand).
+As at 31 December 2017, cash and cash equivalents were at the Company's full disposal.

-^{} The Group uses independent ratings Moody's, Standard & Poor's, Fitch.
+\ The Group uses independent ratings Moody's, Standard & Poor's, Fitch.

-Notes to the Consolidated Financial Statements as at 31 December 2016 in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (All amounts are in thousand EUR unless stated otherwise)
+Notes to the Consolidated Financial Statements as at 31 December 2017 in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (All amounts are in thousand EUR unless stated otherwise)